A functional central limit theorem for weighted occupancy processes of the Karlin model: Introduction

 Our process $\calZ_\alpha$ is in fact a linear combination of the above with coefficients $(a_j)_{j\in\N}$.
 That is,

 where the left-hand side is understood as the $L^2$-limit of the infinite series and the right-hand side is a stochastic integral.

 The processes $\calZ_{\alpha,j}$ and their linear combinations have appeared in earlier investigations of Karlin models.
 It is worth noting in the literature, limiting Gaussian processes are often characterized by their explicit covariance functions, with no stochastic-integral representations provided.
 However, stochastic-integral representations offer additional insight into Gaussian processes.
-In fact, in \citep{durieu16infinite}, the stochastic-integral representations can only be read implicitly in the proofs, and they are explained explicitly only later in \citep{fu20stable}. \end{remark} \begin{remark} We mention the recent paper by \citet{iksanov22small} (see also \citep[Proposition 4.1]{iksanov22functional}), who investigated Karlin model with $\alpha=0$ (this is the case where $p_j$ is a slowly varying function at infinity and tending to zero), and obtained new Gaussian processes as the scaling limits for various statistics.
+In fact, in \citep{durieu16infinite}, the stochastic-integral representations can only be read implicitly in the proofs, and they are explained explicitly only later in \citep{fu20stable}. \end{remark} \begin{remark} We mention the recent paper by \citet{iksanov22small} (see also \citep[Proposition 4.1]{iksanov22functional}), who investigated Karlin model with $\alpha=0$ in \eqref{eq:RV} (note that in this case \eqref{eq:p RV} does not make sense; but instead $p_j$ decays faster than any polynomial rates), and obtained new Gaussian processes as the scaling limits for various statistics.
 In short, the case $\alpha=0$ of the Karlin model behaves drastically different from the case $\alpha\in(0,1)$ investigated here, yet it appears to have received much less attention.
 The Karlin model with $\alpha=0$ is closely related to the Bernoulli sieves \citep{gnedin20nested,iksanov16renewal}.
 See also \citep{iksanov22small,iksanov22functional} for related references. \end{remark}